 To edit a particular template using the Full Site Editor, or to create a new template, click the Templates menu in the left-hand navigation.
 You’ll be shown a list of the templates contained within your current theme.
 Clicking on a Template name will show you a preview of that particular template.
 You can then click on the Template preview image to actually edit that Template.

-If you’d like to create a new template that doesn’t currently exist within your theme, click the ‘+' icon on the Templates screen, or the Add New Template button at the top-right of the screen and then click on the template that you wish to add to your theme.
+If you’d like to create a new template that doesn’t currently exist within your theme, click the ‘+' icon on the Templates screen, or the Add New Template button at the top-right of the All templates screen, and then click on the template that you wish to add to your theme.
 You can also create a custom template with the Custom template option.